ZhangRaymond/Learning-Note/README.md

 # Learning-Note

-There are my learning note in **python, linux, machine learning**, etc
+There are my learning notes in **python, linux, machine learning**, etc